ruby/debug/README.md

 #### Start by method

-After loading `debug/session`, you can start debug session with the following methods.
+After loading `debug/session`, you can start a debug session with the following methods.
 They are convenient if you want to specify debug configurations in your program.

 * `DEBUGGER__.start(**kw)`: start debug session with local console.
 * `DEBUGGER__.open(**kw)`: open debug port with configuration (without configurations open with UNIX domain socket)